magepages/mpdocs/docs/product-grid/index.md

 ![](https://i.imgur.com/LmwTBS7.png)

-To create a new view, admin enters the Order menu area, click Default View, and click Save View As.
+To create a new view, admin enters the Order menu area, click **Default View**, and click **Save View As**.
 Then, enter a name for the template and click the arrow icon.
 To delete a template, admin selects the form and clicks the trash can icon.

 #### 3. Filters